 3. Simultaneously press CTRL + ALT + DEL to bring up Windows Security and click Task Manager

-4. Simply go to Run or Search and type taskmgr
+4. Simply go to Run or Start and type taskmgr

 1. Process Explorer

-Sysinternals Process Explorer is perhaps the most well known Task Manager replacement around.
-What makes Process Explorer so popular is the sheer amount of information it gives you about a process while still being quite easy to use.
-You get a highly configurable color coded display to make things easier to read and there are literally hundreds of different columns that can be shown in the main window.
-Several monitoring graphs are on hand to show things likes CPU, memory, disk, network and GPU activity.
+Sysinternals Process Explorer is perhaps the most popular Task Manager replacement.
+This is partly down to the sheer amount of process information available while still being quite easy to use.
+There’s a configurable color coded display and hundreds of different columns that can be shown in the main window.
+Several monitoring graphs are on hand to show CPU, memory, disk, network, and GPU activity.

-To terminate a process simply right click and select Kill Process or press the Del key, you can also suspend/resume and restart, while the search online option will open a Google search for the process name.
-Double click the entry to get a Properties window full of information about most aspects of what the process is doing with its open threads, network connections, security details, performance activity etc.
+To terminate a process, right click and select Kill Process or press the Del key, you can also suspend/resume and restart.
+The search online option will open a Google search for the process name.
+Double click the entry to get a Properties window full of information about most aspects of what the process is doing with its open threads, network connections, security details, performance activity, and etc.

-An optional lower pane can also be opened which will show what DLL files and handles are currently locking the the process and can be closed to help release it.
-While Process Explorer might not have the more advanced task killing functions of some other tools, it does often have enough for most users needs while being light on resources, portable and constantly updated.
+An optional lower pane can also be opened that will show what DLL files and handles are currently locking the process and can be closed to help release it.
+Process Explorer might not have advanced task killing functions like some other tools but it’s light on resources, portable, and updated often.
 The replace Task Manager function is in the Options menu.

 3. System Explorer

-Users could be forgiven for thinking System Explorer was a web browser on first run because of its orange Firefox menu button and Chrome like tabs.
-Although it doesn’t have the more advanced options to end tasks that some other tools do, System Explorer is a much more complete all round process and system monitoring and management utility.
-It also contains a basic security scanner that can compare the running processes to an online database of over 17 million known entries and will offer to scan open processes on the first run.
+Although it doesn’t have the more advanced options to end tasks, System Explorer is a more complete all round process management and system monitoring utility than many others.
+It also contains a basic security scanner that can compare the running processes to an online database and will offer to scan open processes on the first run.
 Sadly, the development of System Explorer ended in 2016.

-The process management tab has the standard options to end, suspend or restart a task with the option of sending it to VirusTotal or Jotti for a virus scan and searching Google or the online database.
-You can also set the processor core affinity and the process priority but with the added ability of making each setting permanent for every time the process is running.
-There’s also a “Processes memory usage cleanup” option in Menu -> System Utilities which drops the in use memory for all running processes.
+The process management tab has the standard options to end, suspend or restart a task with the option of sending it to VirusTotal or Jotti for a virus scan, and searching Google or the online database.
+You can also set the processor core affinity and the process priority but with the added ability to make each setting permanent.
+There’s also a “Processes memory usage cleanup” option which drops used memory for all running processes.

-The real power behind System Explorer is the huge amount of tabs you can display which can be added using add tab button.
-In addition to the Tasks, Processes and Performance tabs, you also get process/network/event/file history logging, dll modules, network connection/adapter monitoring, opened windows/files, Autoruns, Drivers and Services monitoring/control, WMI browser, before and after snapshots for files and registry, software uninstaller, Users, system security details and additional system information.
-Portable and installer versions are available and the replace Task Manager setting is in General Options.
+In addition to the Tasks, Processes, and Performance tabs, you also get history logging, dll modules, network monitoring, opened windows/files, Autoruns, Drivers and Services monitoring/control, WMI browser, before and after snapshots for files and registry, software uninstaller, Users, system security details and additional system information.
+Portable and installer versions are available, replace Task Manager is in General Options.

 4. Process Hacker

-Process Hacker is similar to Process Explorer in many ways, but also has several useful functions that go that little bit further to help analyze and remove troublesome processes.
-The process list is color coordinated and there’s a Service tab with advanced information available with the ability to start, stop and restart services.
-The Network tab also has some colors to represent opened and closed connections while the Disk tab can tell you exactly what tasks are writing to and reading from the hard drive in real time.
+Process Hacker is similar to Process Explorer but it also has several useful functions that help analyze and remove troublesome processes.
+The process list is color coordinated and there’s a Service tab with advanced information and the ability to start, stop and restart services.
+The Network tab also has some colors to represent opened and closed connections while the Disk tab tells you what tasks are writing to and reading from the hard drive in real time.

 5. Yet Another (remote) Process Monitor (YAPM)

-YAPM goes with the Micro Office ribbon style interface and isn’t just a task manager tool but more of a complete all round task monitoring, management and analysis tool with a ton of features.
+YAPM goes with the Micro Office ribbon style interface and isn’t just a task manager tool but more of a complete all round task monitoring, management, and analysis tool with a ton of features.
 The program also boasts remote monitoring and shutdown features using WMI or a remote YAPM server.
-For support purposes there’s also a snapshot option which makes a complete record of everything in the program that can be viewed at a later time by more experienced users.
+For support purposes, there’s also a snapshot option that makes a complete record of everything in the program.

-If you’re looking for a no frills task management tool without the fancy colors or unneeded functions, then DTaskManager is a very useful program to have around.
-In looks and layout, it isn’t that far away from Windows task Manager and is light weight, only a 150K single executable, and has a number of extra functions that could prove useful, one of which is the ability to select and kill multiple processes with the aid of Shift or Ctrl clicking.
+If you’re looking for a no frills task management tool without fancy colors or unneeded functions, DTaskManager is a very useful program.
+In looks and layout, it isn’t that far away from Windows Task Manager, is lightweight, and has a number of extra functions that could prove useful.
+One of which is the ability to select and kill multiple processes with the aid of Shift or Ctrl clicking.

-A process can be terminated four different ways using the standard End or Quit commands, or for more stubborn programs you can force quit or even force quit while trying to bypass process permissions and protections.
-You can also suspend and resume tasks to temporarily free up the CPU, and a rather neat function in the Processes context menu is a “Trim RAM usage” command which behaves rather like the CleanMem utility and vastly reduces the used memory for selected or all running process.
+A process can be terminated using the standard End or Quit commands.
+For more stubborn programs you can force quit or even force quit while trying to bypass process permissions and protections.
+You can also suspend and resume tasks to temporarily free up the CPU, and “Trim RAM usage” behaves like the CleanMem utility and reduces the used memory for selected or all running processes.

-In addition to the Applications, Processes, Network and Performance tabs, DTaskManager also has an opened TCP/IP network ports tab, and the User/Kernel Module tabs allow you to view which files are being run inside the kernel space.
+In addition to the Applications, Processes, Network, and Performance tabs, DTaskManager also has an opened TCP/IP network ports tab, and the User/Kernel Module tabs allow you to view which files are being run inside the kernel space.
 There’s also a function to auto lower all non system process to idle and an undocumented auto priority function in the Tools menu.
-Although updated in 2012, DTaskManager has a few issues such as an “error 5” popup on some systems and the Path column seems to not always show correctly.
-The Setting to switch default task managers is via a sub menu in the Options menu.
+The default task manager option is via a sub menu in the Options menu.

-If Your Favored Tool Can’t Replace Task Manager Automatically
+If Your Favorite Tool Can’t Replace Task Manager Automatically

 Most of the more popular task manager programs have some sort of option to replace the Windows one, but what if you have a program you like to use that can’t do it?
-Thankfully, most of the tools above simply edit a registry key which launches them instead of taskmgr.exe when you press the shortcut keys, so you can also launch other useful task management programs such as Auslogics Task Manager, Bill2’s Process Manager, SterJo Task Manager or Daphne if you want to instead.
+Thankfully, you can also launch other task management programs with the help of a simple system registry edit.

-You can change the setting by editing your registry.
-Go to Start -> Run and type regedit.
+Go to Start and type regedit.
 Browse to the following location: